 When a student is suspended for a violation of substance abuse policies, the district may offer the student a suspension reduction if the student agrees to attend a substance abuse assessment at an agency accredited by the Ohio Department of Mental Health and Addiction Services.
-The purpose of the assessment is to allow trained professionals in the field of substance abuse an opportunity to determine if the offense is an isolated incident or if the student shows the symptoms of dependency or has a need for counseling.
+The purpose of the assessment is to allow trained professionals in the field of substance abuse an opportunity to alert the family if they determine the-student shows the symptoms of dependency or has a need for counseling.